pharmbio/ptp-project/manuscript_disp/journal.md

   - [x] For 0.8 confidence level
       - [x] One for all datasets
       - [x] One per target (Unless too few predicted compounds per target)
+- [x] Check if terbutalin is in the training dataset (Update: It's not, it's among the withheld ones)
 - [ ] Add 0, 0.5 and 1 as ticks in calibration plots
 - [ ] Beef up introduction (Jonalv?
 Saml?)
 - [ ] Write up some text in the results